Pensions and Retirement Plans in Divorce

 Defined-contribution retirement plans include 401(k) plans, traditional IRAs, and Roth IRA accounts.
 A defined-contribution plan does not pay a specific benefit amount upon retirement.
 Instead, employee or employer contributions are made into a tax-deferred investment account, from which the employee can draw during retirement.
 When a defined-contribution retirement plan is subject to division in a divorce, the court will typically apply a formula to make the appropriate calculations.Discuss Pensions and Retirement Plans in Divorce with a West Palm Beach Attorney

 Conferring with an experienced divorce lawyer may help you determine the best course of action regarding your pension and retirement savings.
 At The Law Office of Jessica Mishali, P.A., we advise residents of West Palm Beach, Boca Raton, Jupiter, Fort Lauderdale, Pembroke Pines, Davie, Coral Springs, Stuart, Hobe Sound, Pompano Beach, Wellington, Delray Beach, Royal Palm Beach, Boynton Beach, Indiantown, Hallandale Beach, Hollywood, Plantation, Palm City, Jensen Beach, and other locations throughout Palm Beach, Broward, and Martin Counties.
-Request a free consultation with one of our dedicated attorneys by calling (561) 833-2772 or contacting us online.
+Request a consultation with one of our dedicated attorneys by calling (561) 833-2772 or contacting us online.